 The good news that the answer is yes, it is different.
-Although some vapour does contain nicotine, the nicotine is vaporised as opposed to combusted and in turn dissipates.
-It, therefore, does not leave the same thick layers of dirt that cigarette smoke leaves.
-Firstly, the nicotine involved in vaping is significantly smaller than it is in cigarette smoking, meaning that more nicotine is absorbed than is emitted.
-Over a long period of profound vaping, there is a possibility that you may see some discolouration to your walls, but it will not create the same damaging impact as smoking.
+Although some vapour does contain nicotine, the nicotine is vaporised as opposed to combusted and in turn dissipates more easily.
+It, therefore, does not leave the same thick layers of dirt that cigarette smoke does.

 Does vaping set off the fire alarms?

-So, does vaping set off the fire alarm?
+So, would vapour set off a fire alarm?

 Yes, but it depends on the type of alarm.
 Heat detectors shouldn't ever be set off by vapour alone, as it is far cooler, even when compared to cigarette smoke.
 In fact, we fitted our LiQuid HQ with heat detectors so we can test all our new flavours without the fear of summoning the firemen!

 Smoke detectors however are a different story.
 Vaping can cause these fire alarms to go off due to the detection of a change in particle density as they are extremely sensitive to airborne particles, and if you blow excessive vapour while near the fire alarm it may be triggered.

 Take care, especially in rented homes where you have no control over the type of alarm fitted - smoke and particle detectors are far more common than heat detectors.

 Your chosen device can massively impact the level of risk of causing a racket.
 High-power sub-ohm vapes producing massive clouds in a small room are almost always going to result in you scrambling for a chair to reach that awkward button as you try not to go deaf!
 Smaller devices carry less risk, but can still have the same effect if used to excess.